Love, Live and Laugh

-Love, Live and Laugh is a 1929 American drama film directed by William K. Howard and written by Edwin J. Burke, Dana Burnet, and George Jessel.
+Love, Live and Laugh is a 1929 American sound (All-Talking) drama film directed by William K. Howard and written by Edwin J. Burke, Dana Burnet, and George Jessel.
 It is based on the 1922 play The Hurdy-Gurdy Man by Leroy Clemens and John B. Hymer.
 The film stars George Jessel, Lila Lee, David Rollins, Henry Kolker, John Loder, and John Reinhardt.
 The film was released on November 3, 1929, by Fox Film Corporation.